 There aren’t any excuses left for veterinarians that continue to advocate, sell, or look the other way about dry food for cats.

 My gratitude for those people is immeasurable.
 Without them, and without early support from Lee Ellis and the wonderful crowd on the Yahoo Feline IBD e-group, I’d likely never have seen the light about what a ridiculous and dangerous idea making dry food the staple of a cat’s diet is.
-Without Michelle Bernard’s book–which I still consider an absolute ‘must-have’ for anyone with a cat–I’m not sure I would have had the courage to strike out on my own making cat food.
+Without Michelle Bernard’s book–which I still consider a ‘must-have’ for anyone with a cat–I’m not sure I would have had the courage to strike out on my own making cat food.
 Which means that without her book, my cat Duke would likely be gone by now.
 Or at least gravely ill.
 Instead, we just recently celebrated his 13th birthday.
-(True confession: he got whipped cream.
-Oh, c’mon, it was just one day.)
+(Confession: he got whipped cream.
+It was just one day.)

 It’s astonished me more and more each year, as the evidence mounts about how upside-down so many of the pet foods sold for cats are, that the aisles of the pet food superstores are packed to the rafters with dry food and nearly every veterinary clinic I walk in or hear about still carries incredibly low-grade, species-inappropriate dry food.